Hawatel/hawatel_search_jobs/README.md

     job_offers << client.jobs_table
   end
 ```
-Keep in mind if keywords will be too general probably each API will return loads of data and then a daily limit for each API provider can be exceeded.
+If keywords will be too general probably each API will return loads of data and then a daily limit for an API provider can be exceeded.
 Reed about your daily limit for each API on the provider side.

 #### How many job offers were found